 Pan seared salmon piccata in a lemon caper sauce is a quick skillet meal perfect for weeknight dinners and good enough for company!
-You’ll love the tender salmon fillets, tangy sauce, and easy cleanup.
+You’ll love the tender fish fillets, tangy sauce, and easy cleanup.

 Since you all love quick and easy pan seared fish as much as I do (my pan seared cod with lemon is one of my most popular recipes here!), I know you’re going to enjoy my latest recipe for salmon piccata.

-It took me a little testing and tinkering to zero in on the flavors and textures this recipe needed while also keeping the salmon tender and moist.
+It took me a little testing and tinkering to zero in on the flavors and textures this recipe needed while also keeping the fish tender and moist.
 But as soon as I tried this version, I knew!
 The salmon stays tender as you sear, the sauce has body but isn’t heavy, and the whole thing comes together in about 20 minutes.

 Who can argue with that?
 Not me! 🙂